The Cape Town Treaty and International Registry of Mobile Assetss

-The International Registry of Mobile Assets operates under the legal framework of the Cape Town Treaty, and its role is to electronically record international interests in aircraft objects, for the purpose of establishing the priority of those interests.
-Priority of the interests is determined on a first-to-file basis.
+The International Registry of Mobile Assets operates under the legal framework of the Cape Town Treaty and Aircraft Protocol, and its role is to electronically record international interests in aircraft objects, for the purpose of establishing the priority of those interests.
+Priority of the interests is determined on a first-to-register basis.

 In order for your transaction to qualify under the Cape Town Treaty, both of the following must apply:

 - The debtor/buyer or seller must be situated in a contracting state*

 - The equipment must be large enough to qualify as an “aircraft object” under the Cape Town Treaty.

 An “aircraft object” as defined by the Cape Town Treaty must fit into at least one of the following four categories:

 - An aircraft that is type certificated to transport at least eight (8) persons including crew or goods in excess of 2,750 kilograms (6,050 pounds)

 - A helicopter that is type certificated to transport at least five (5) persons including crew or goods in excess of 450 kilograms (990 pounds).